JohnsonQu1999/VI_A/README.md

 ﻿# VI_A - Virtual Interface

 Developed by https://github.com/JohnsonQu1999 at McMaster University.
 Anyone representing McMaster University may use this tool.
-If you represent a public Canadian university or other non-profit educational organizations and are interested in using this tool please contact me at quj1@mcmaster.ca.
+If you represent a public educational organization and are interested in using this tool please contact me at quj1@mcmaster.ca.

 If you have any other questions feel free to contact me at the same email.